xelamanster/advert-service/README.md

 For development were used docker image "docker run -p 8000:8000 amazon/dynamodb-local".

 Scanamo - for connection to db.

-enumeratum - for enums, because of easy declaration and integration with other libraries.
+Enumeratum - for enums, because of easy declaration and integration with other libraries.